owid/owid-grapher/docs/docker-compose-mysql.md

 ## Starting our development environment

-On **MacOS** make sure you're running the Docker Software, which is not on the command line like everything else.
-This error may appear `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
-Is the docker daemon running?` Your 0 TMux is probably broken too.
++ For **MacOS** users: Ensure the Docker Software is running.
+If you encounter the error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?` then it could be the MacOS applications folder Docker software not running rather than a terminal command problem.

 Make a copy of `.env.example-grapher` for the server to configure itself with.